aygul-p/AP_CV_Projects/README.md

 6. - The distribution of stream counts is highly right-skewed, even on a log scale, indicating extreme inequality in listening volume.
    - The vast majority of tracks accumulate relatively low stream counts, while a very small fraction achieve massively high streams.
-   - This long-tail pattern is characteristic of a winner-takes-most (power-law–like) distribution common in digital platforms.
+   - This long-tail pattern is characteristic of a winner-takes-most distribution common in digital platforms.
    - The presence of a long right tail suggests that viral hits and playlist amplification drive disproportionate attention to a small subset of tracks.
    - Average or median stream counts therefore do not represent a “typical” track, making aggregation potentially misleading.
    - These results reinforce earlier findings that popularity and streams are driven more by exposure mechanisms than by audio features.